 If Oprah’s endorsement isn’t enough, then how about Princeton?
 Neuroscientists have been clear that the brain is wired for achieving goals.
 Your prefrontal cortex is designed with goals in mind, with circuitry in place to assess goals and the rewards or punishments for achieving them.
 For some heavy duty reading on this, here is the research.

-In other words, you are designed to pursue goals.
+You are designed to pursue goals and self-motivation is natural.
 You can’t help but pursue them.
 You can choose some goals for yourself, or you can let your autopilot do the job for you and see what you get.
 Maybe you’ll get lucky…

 The kicker is the question: What stops you?
 The beauty of this one is that the answer is ALWAYS immediate, whether or not you are aware of it.
 Your mind and body will absolutely answer this direct question in one of three forms.